chrislevn/chrislevn.github.io/_posts/2024-01-19-thought-process-project.md

 - Lookup time is slow.
 Can we cache the data? or improve the algorithm?
 > An example is if we want to find the customer with most orders and there are a lot of finding and customers adding, we can use a heap?

-- Server has 503 error when deploying.
+- Server has "503 error" when deploying.
 Can we stage the deployment with dev, staging, and production with different servers?
 If we have test server, do we have authentication so only the team can access it?
 - How can we prevent this from happening again?
 Do we have monitoring tools?
 Did we do profiling and performance testing?
 - For scaling, what are our SLOs (service level objectives)?
 What are our SLAs (service level agreements)?
 What are our KPIs (key performance indicators)?
 How do we measure them? and how do we improve them?
 - Testing will other people always have bugs.
 Did we have a good testing practices before deploying?
+- Did we have A/B testing?
+Did we have a way to rollback if the new feature is not working?
 - Did we have a way to alert the team if the server is down? or if the automation is not working?
 - Did we handle null, repeated sent emails, or other edge cases?
 - Did we have type checking and error handling?
+- Do we have rate limiting to avoid spamming and DDoS attacks?
 - How do we handle logs and tracing?
 - Is our API secure?
 Did we use JWT?
 Did we use HTTPS?
 Did we use CORS?
 - Did we make automation and documentation for the next person who will take over the project?